LeifBloomquist/C64OS-U64-IDE64/README.md

 ### Configuration File

-My configuration file can be found [here] [GitHub Pages](https://github.com/LeifBloomquist/C64OS-U64-IDE64/blob/main/C64OS-IDE64.cfg) for references.
+My configuration file can be found [here](https://github.com/LeifBloomquist/C64OS-U64-IDE64/blob/main/Configuration/C64OS-IDE64.cfg) for references.
 You will need to adjust some entries for your network and SID configuration, etc.